 Where O2, in and O2, out are mass flow rates

-• For manufacturers to provide equipment without bias for site-specific conditions, it is common to report the various transfer parameters at standard conditions.
-Standard conditions include tap water, 20oC, 1 atm pressure, zero salinity, etc. There we can define standard parameters as follows:
+• For manufacturers to offer equipment without bias for site-specific conditions, it is common to report the various transfer limits at standard conditions.
+Standard conditions include tap water, 20oC, 1 atm pressure, zero salinity, etc. There we can define standard limits as follows: